 Problem Check Page Pict in Pict does not work.
 The signal in INPUT 1 or 2 is set to a resolution that exceeds SXGA.
 The signal in INPUT 1 or 2 is sending Component signals 480I, 480P, 540P, 580I, 580P, 720P, 1035I or 1080I.
 The signal in INPUT 1 or 2 is set to interlace mode using RGB signals.
-57 Power cannot be turned on or off using the power buttons on the projector. • The Keylock level is set.
+57 Power cannot be turned on or off using the power buttons on the projector.
+The Keylock level is set.
 If the Keylock level is set to Level B, all the buttons are locked.
 If the Keylock level is set to Level A, only the INPUT and VOLUME buttons are functional.
 71 Picture is green on INPUT 1 or 2 COMPONENT.
 Change the input signal type setting.
 46 Picture is pink (no green) on INPUT 1 or 2 RGB.
-Picture is dark. • The lamp replacement indicator is blinking in red.
+Picture is dark.
+The lamp replacement indicator is blinking in red.
 Replace the lamp.
 83 Picture is too bright and whitish.
 Picture adjustments are incorrectly set.
 46 The VOLUME buttons on the projector do not work.
-The VOLUME buttons do not work when: (try the VOL+/- on the remote control) • when the menu is displayed • when the lens menu is displayed • when Pict in Pict is working • during Enlarge (More than double size) • a dot by dot screen resolution larger the panel resolution In the case of transmitting RS-232C commands from a computer during standby, it takes a maximum of 30 seconds f the computer to receive the response code.
+The VOLUME buttons do not work when: (try the VOL+/- on the remote control) • when the menu is displayed • when the lens menu is displayed • when Pict in Pict is working • during Enlarge (More than double size) • a dot by dot screen resolution larger the panel resolution A response code cannot be received when the projector was attempted to be controlled using RS-232C commands from a computer during standby. • In the case of transmitting RS-232C commands from a computer during standby, it takes a maximum of 30 seconds for the computer to receive the response code.
 Set the response code waiting time of the computer to 30 seconds or more.
 89